arcalot/arcaflow-plugins-incubator/README.md

-# Official plugins repository for Arcaflow
+# Unofficial test and under-development plugins repository for Arcaflow

-This is the repository for the official Arcaflow plugins.
-They are all tested and containerized.
+This is the repository for unofficial Arcaflow plugins that are under development or used for testing purposes.

+**These plugins should be considered unmaintained and possibly even unsafe, so please review any code carefully before using it.**

 ## Contributing a plugin

 In order to contribute a plugin, please fork the repository and add your plugin to either the [go](go) or the [python](python) folder.
-We currently only support these two languages for official plugins.
+We currently only support these two languages with SDKs.

 ## Requirements for plugins

 ### Basic requirements:

-- Your plugin MUST include a `README.md` file that explains the basic function of how to use the plugin as a standalone script and the functions it uses.
+- Your plugin should include a `README.md` file that explains the basic function of how to use the plugin as a standalone script and the functions it uses.
-- You MUST have tests, they MUST run in a network-disconnected environment, and they MUST run from the Dockerfile.
+- You should have tests, they should run in a network-disconnected environment, and they should run from the Dockerfile.
-- Your code MUST use the official Arcaflow plugin SDKs.
+- Your code should use the official Arcaflow plugin SDKs.
-- All schema fields MUST have a [name and a description](https://arcalot.github.io/arcaflow/creating-plugins/python/#metadata).
+- All schema fields should have a [name and a description](https://arcalot.github.io/arcaflow/creating-plugins/python/#metadata).

 ### License requirements